 Following the administration of the medicine the therapist should closely observe the client to assess the proper effect of the medication.
 If the client develops any symptoms indicative if inadequate or excessive effect then it should be treated properly.
 Following symptoms suggest the therapeutic effect of the nasya karma.

 Administration of the nasya therapy in persons; in whom it is contraindicated may lead to several complications.
-To be more precise, immediately after the intake of food or drink, or else in a day with sky completely covered with thick clouds; subjecting the client to nasya therapy may predispose to diseases like shvasa (breathness), kasa (cough), pinasa (rhinitis) and agnimandya (sluggish digestion).
-These conditions due to provocation of dosha should be treated by kapha alleviating measures.
-Further, administration of nasya in emaciated persons, individuals who are just subjected to virechana karma, pregnant females and, subjects exhausted due to heavy physical exercise and persons suffering from excessive thirst; lead to the vitiation of vata dosha.
-This should be treated by vata dosha.
-This should be treated by vata alleviating measure as well as brimhana therapy.
-Snehana and svedana therapy is also indicated in this condition.
-Progressive cataract is the potential risk due to the erroneous nasya karma in clients suffering from jvara (fever), afflicted with shoka (grief) or intoxicated due to alcoholic beverages.
-This complication should be treated by ruksha (dry) anjana and putapaka.
+To be more precise, immediately after the intake of food or drink, or else in a day with sky completely covered with thick clouds; subjecting the client to nasya therapy may predispose to diseases like shvasa (breathness), Kasa (cough), pinasa (rhinitis) and agnimandya (sluggish digestion).
+These conditions due to the provocation of dosha should be treated by Kapha alleviating measures.
+Further, administration of Nasya in emaciated persons, individuals who are just subjected to virechana karma, pregnant females and, subjects exhausted due to heavy physical exercise, and persons suffering from excessive thirst; lead to the vitiation of Vata dosha.
+This should be treated by Vata dosha.
+This should be treated by Vata alleviating measures as well as brahmana therapy.
+Snehana and svedana therapy are also indicated in this condition.
+A progressive cataract is the potential risk due to the erroneous Nasya karma in clients suffering from jvara (fever), afflicted with shoka (grief) or intoxicated due to alcoholic beverages.
+This complication should be treated by ruksha (dry) Anjana and putapaka.

 The client is asked to spat out any medicine that reaches the throat.
 Sudation is repeated on the face after the administration of the nasya karma.
 This is carried out either by a towel soaked in warm water or by the method of nadi sveda.
 Gentle massage is done on the forehead, palms and soles of the client.
 He is then allowed to take rest in supine position for several minutes.
 Client is then allowed to wash his mouth and face with hot water.
 After the nasya karma the client may be treated with dhumapana, kavalagraha and gandusha.